 If you are planning on producing metal parts you can use multiple different manufacturing methods.
 CNC machining services can create the metal products for you for example.
+They usually use different kind of industrial machine like Manual Lathe, CNC Bed mill, metal lathe and milling machines.
 This will be done by implementing drilling, milling, et cetera.
 However, it is also possible to 3D print a metal part.
 You can do this yourself if you own a 3D printer that is capable of printing metal products, which usually is not the case.
 You can in that case outsource the production to a 3D print service.
 Metal 3D printing is a good idea due to the benefits mentioned below.

 3D printing and Prototyping

 The prototyping phase can be lengthy and costly.
 Many costs are often incurred in this phase of product development.
 Iterations are also time consuming when choosing machining or casting.
 With 3D printing there are no costs for adjusting a mold, while clients can already have an improved prototype within a week in a cost-effective way.
 On top of that, additive manufacturing offers you the possibility to use one-off production when it comes to creating metal parts.
 After all, 3D printing has no economic batch size.
 This makes it possible to create custom-made, one-off products.

 Speed of 3D printing